rfxcom/node-rfxcom/README.md

 "response"
 ----------
-Emitted when a response message is received from the RFXtrx 433, or RfxCom times out waiting for a response.
+Emitted when a command response message is received from the RFXtrx 433, or RfxCom times out waiting for a response.
 It passes three parameters:
 * A textual description of the response, as a string
 * The sequence number of the message responded to